What Women in Pop Culture Teach Us About the Many Joys of Anger

 There is something cathartic about watching Jobu Tupaki, an interdimensional “evil,” in Everything Everywhere All at Once (2022) tear through the universes, devouring her grief visibly.
 Her unleashed rage at a galaxy in disarray is also a scream of pain.
 In linking anger as an emotion to be felt and not disregarded, these representations legitimize grief and anger.
 Instead of discounting rage, we begin to spot it and even value it for its unwavering persistence.
 Anger becomes an appropriate response to things that demand anger.
 It returns credibility to issues that are normalized, sidestepped, and even forgotten.

 In Kevin Can F*** Himself (2021), we see Allison, the satirical sitcom wife, become truly and utterly tired of her husband, of feeding him, taking care of him, passing him beers, and then going back into the kitchen to be the “good wife.”
 Allison snaps like elastic every day, smashing glasses in rage.
 By the end, her anger reaches a crescendo.
 In a dramatization that plays out in her mind, she sees herself shattering a beer mug and plunging a sharp edge into Kevin’s throat.
 But our empathy still lies with Allison and the female rage she represents.
-Her rage is not only against Kevin but the sexism of sitcom shows that prompt laughs at the expense of demeaning women.
+Her rage is not only against Kevin, but the sexism of sitcom shows that prompt laughs at the expense of women who are demeaned and derided.

 Talking about Amrita, Tapsee Pannu’s character in Thappad (2020), Rashi says, “Her anger is not exaggerated and is definitely not violent – it just seems so relatable.
 If such portrayals are clubbed together as ‘angry,’ then so be it as long as they represent women as thinking, acting, rational and emotional subjects.”
-Amrita for divorce after her husband slaps her at a party, which rudely awakened her to the realities of her marriage and gender.
+Amrita asks for divorce after her husband slaps her at a party, which rudely awakened her to the realities of her marriage and gender.
 Although most people do not see “reason” behind her anger, she stands her ground, thereby liberating other women trapped behind bars of domestic servility.

 When we stop sanitizing women’s narratives, we send a potent message: that their stories are legitimate and worthy of existing as is.
 That women can live and breathe and feel – all without their attitudes and behavior being subjected to the utmost moral scrutiny.

 In Good and Mad: The Revolutionary Power of Women’s Anger, Rebecca Traister talks about how female rage can truly transform our world.
 That anger is an unappreciated feminist political tool that is not only important for political change but also for healing.
-Rage can also inspire solidarity, even if imperfect, but existing.
-Rage can co-exist with kindness, creating spaces of healing.
+Rage can also inspire solidarity, even if imperfect.

 Three Billboards shows Mildred’s anger as a necessity, the only way to affect action in a rigid world full of rigid ideas.
 Her anger re-imagines justice and approaches it with an exhausted but empowering grief.